This post may contain affiliate links. As an amazon associate I earn from qualifying purchase. Learn more

 A minimum tank size of 50 gallons is recommended.
 I would recommend getting a bigger tank for beginners because it’s easier to control the water parameters.

 Keeping them in a well-established aquarium is the best way to have success on long runs with these beautiful corals.

 Frogspawn Coral Placement & Lighting

-Finding a good spot to place the Frogspawn coral is especially important if you want to keep them healthy.
-Not only for them but other corals as well.
+Finding a good spot to place the Frogspawn coral is crucial to keep them healthy.

 In the night hours, the Frogspawn coral extends its sweeper tentacles approximately 6 to 8 inches.
 One of the reasons is to protect its territory.
 Another possible reason is searching for food.
-That’s why is so important to feed your corals.
-At least these types.
+That’s why it is so important to feed your corals.
+At least these types of corals.